 The Country of Citizenship or Domicile included in the nomination form;

-Not to hold a position as an official of a national government or a multinational entity (section 7.4 (a))
+Not to hold a position as an official of a national government or a multinational entity (section 7.4 (a)) below

-Section 7.4 (b)
+Section 7.4 (b) below

-Section 7.4 (d)
+Section 7.4 (d) below

-Fully cooperate to undergo a due diligence screening by an external provider.
+Fully cooperate to undergo a due diligence screening by an external provider, which includes providing necessary consent to the ICANN to transmit personal data to the due diligence provider.
 Candidates need to be aware that in case of election by the ccNSO members they will be approached by the external due diligence provider to sign a consent form before the actual due diligence will begin.

-After acceptance of the nomination by the candidate(s), the Chair of the ccNSO Council will have the independent Due Diligence Provider informed of the nomination(s).
+After acceptance of the nomination by the candidate(s), the Chair of the ccNSO Council will inform ICANN’s General Counsel’s office and provide it with all relevant candidate information.
+The General Counsel’s Office will then notify the independent Due Diligence Provider, provide it with all relevant candidate information, and ask the provider to work directly with the candidates to begin and complete the due diligence process.

-The candidate(s) will be approached by the independent provider and ask to sign a consent form.
-In the event a candidate does not provide consent or rescinds the consent to undergo the due diligence process, the Council will be informed and the nomination process for that person will be terminated.
+The candidate(s) will be approached by the independent provider and will be asked to sign a consent form.
+In the event a candidate does not provide consent or rescinds the consent to undergo the due diligence process, the Council will be informed and the candidacy of that person will be terminated.

-After the due diligence review has been concluded by the Due Diligence Provider taken, the results of the due diligence are provided to the Chair of the ccNSO Council [and vice chair(s)] or other designated person in case the Chair has accepted nomination, and the candidate(s) will be informed accordingly.
-The Chair of the ccNSO Council will update the full Council (with exception of a potential candidate who is still a Councillor) on the results of the due diligence, i.e. whether no concerns have surfaced, or concerns were raised which warrant further consideration and decisions.
+After the due diligence review has been concluded by the Due Diligence Provider, the results of due diligence are provided to designated members of ICANN’s General Counsel’s Office to evaluate.
+If there are no issues the General Counsel’s Office will notify the Chair of the ccNSO Council [and vice chair(s)] or other designated person in case the Chair has accepted nomination, and the candidate(s) will be informed accordingly.
+If the General Counsel’s Office identifies an issue or potential issue, it will also notify the Chair of the ccNSO Council [and vice chair(s)] or other designated person in case the Chair has accepted nomination, along with a description of the issue or potential issue.
+The Chair of the ccNSO Council will update the full Council (with exception of a potential candidate who is still a Councillor) on the results of the due diligence, i.e., whether no concerns have surfaced, or concerns were raised which warrant further consideration and decisions.

-After a satisfactory conclusion of the due diligence process, i.e. there are no concerns resulting from the due diligence review regarding the candidate(s), the process continues with the Q& A session by the ccNSO Members at the first face-to face ccNSO meeting following the conclusion of the due diligence process.
+After a satisfactory conclusion of the due diligence process, i.e,. there are no concerns resulting from the due diligence review regarding the candidate(s), the process continues with the Q& A session by the ccNSO Members at the first face-to-face ccNSO meeting following the conclusion of the due diligence process.

-In the event relevant integrity concerns about the nominated candidate’s past surface that raise concerns about the candidate’s ability to serve on the ICANN Board of Directors, the Chair of the ccNSO Council may request the candidate to step-down or to propose to Council to terminate the candidacy of that person or to terminate the nomination process.
-If a candidate decides to step-down, or the nomination of that person is terminated and the candidate was the only nominee, the nomination process is deemed to be terminated.
-A Council decision to terminate the Nomination process or end the candidacy of a person needs to be taken by a simple majority vote.
+In the event one or more issues results in concerns about the candidate’s ability to serve on the ICANN Board of Directors, the Chair of the ccNSO Council may request the candidate to step-down or to propose to Council to terminate the candidacy of that person or to terminate the nomination process.
+If a candidate decides to step-down, or the nomination of that person is terminated and the candidate was the only nominee, the nomination process is deemed to be terminated on the day the candidacy is terminated.
+The Council decision to terminate the Nomination process or end the candidacy of a person needs to be taken by a simple majority vote.

-If the Board nomination process is terminated, for whatever reason, the Council will initiate a new Nomination process by appointing the Nomination Manager and adopting a new Timeline.
+If the Board-member nomination process is terminated in accordance with this section, section 3.9 applies.

 Presentation of Candidate Statements